Msugh623/fsdiscover/README.md

 # Sprint FSdiscover

 ## Overview

-FSdiscover is a file system discovery tool designed to help users navigate their file systems over network efficiently.
+FSdiscover is a file system discovery tool designed to help users navigate their file systems over the network efficiently.
 It provides a seamless network connectivity interface and powerful NetProbe features to enhance user experience.

 ## Features

-- **Easy Network file sharing over http**: Make file accesible to network over http, Making file transfer more seamless and easier.
+- **Easy Network File Sharing over HTTP**: Make files accessible over the network via HTTP, making file transfer more seamless and easier.
 - **Cross-Platform**: Available on Windows, macOS, and Linux.
+- **CLI Access**: Easily accessible from the command line with the `fsdiscover` command.
+- **Desktop Integration**: Includes a `.desktop` file for easy access on Linux.

+## Prerequisites

+- **Node.js**: Ensure that Node.js is installed on your system.
+You can download it from [nodejs.org](https://nodejs.org/).

 ## Installation

 To install FSdiscover, follow these steps:

+### Linux and macOS

 1. Clone the repository:
     ```bash